 We continue to invest in service delivery and infrastructure upgrades across the business.
-Some highlights during the year include our state of the art vehicle-wash bay in Suva and upgrades to our Lautoka branch, which will see our fourth new vehicles sales Showroom, servicing the needs for our customers in the Lautoka and the surrounding areas.
-Our Nuku'alofa branch in Tonga is currently undergoing an upgrade that should be completed by end of FY2020/21.
-Our Tafuna branch in American Samoa is also being refurbished with expected completion in mid-2020.
+Some highlights during the year include the relocation of our Labasa after-market operations to a new site and staff related function upgrades to our Ba branch.
+Our new Lautoka showroom yielded higher than expected results, providing a better return on investment than anticipated.
+Our Nuku'alofa branch in Tonga is currently undergoing an upgrade that will be completed by mid-2021.
+Our Tafuna branch in American Samoa is also being refurbished, with expected completion in mid-2021.